cbarcl01/HiC-project/README.md

-# BIOF501-project: A chromosome scale assembly using SALSA2 with additional QC steps.
+# HiC-project: A chromosome scale assembly using SALSA2 with additional QC steps.

 ## Notes on Pipeline